 #16 – Consider Mailers, Paper Ads & Radio

 You might want to consider some amount of local advertising for your restaurant.
 This depends on where you’re located and the demographic.
 Sometimes the age-old tactics of advertising can still work wonders!

-So there you have it—a list of 16 marketing strategies for your restaurant.
+So there you have it—a list of 16 marketing strategies and a bonus tip for your restaurant.

 However, we’re not done just yet!